-Cascade is actively assessing TENs pilot opportunities consistent with HB 2131 and the provisions of Commerce and the WUTC.
-The Company is also actively hiring a TENs manager to lead the selection and implementation of networked thermal energy efforts in Cascade's service area.
+Cascade has onboarded a dedicated Thermal Energy Networks manager and is actively assessing TENs pilot opportunities consistent with HB 2131 and the provisions of Commerce and the WUTC.
+The Company is now actively pursuing potentially viable TENs opportunities across our Washington service area.